d2s/Documentation/_posts/2018-01-01-RcloneIntro.md

 permalink: RcloneIntro
 ---

 This page is a short intro to RcloneOSX and a brief walkthrough of the main functions of RcloneOSX.
 The intro is based on a early version.
 There has been updates to the application after the intro was made.
+RcloneOSX is a "quick and dirty" port of RsyncOSX to utilize `rclone`.
+I will spend some more time to refactor code and include some more `rclone` enhancements.

 See [changelog](/RcloneChangelog).
 See also the [RsyncOSX readme](https://rsyncosx.github.io/AboutRsyncOSX) for more info about how RcloneOSX is working.
 Most of the functions are equal as RcloneOSX is built by adapting code from RsyncOSX.